Aby-Sebastian/celery-logging/README.md

 - Generates csv files according to user input filename and no of rows
 - Inserts status of Celery Task to Database
-- sends email when new user registers to the application

 ## How to run this project (Ubuntu 18.04)